 Hemi sat on the Gnat’s low sail, just astern the open hatch and in front of the diesel exhaust that blew away abaft in a long stream of airborne crud.
 Shakes reached down into the sail, withdrew a pair of binoculars, and handed them to Hemi.

 Hemi could see nothing moving under power on the surface besides themselves, which meant the Grackle was probably operating submerged.
-As with everything to do with submarining, Hemi’s plan would be a series of long, slow moves interspersed with fast and frightening determined actions.
+As with everything to do with submarining, Hemi’s plan would be a series of long, slow moves, interspersed with fast and frightening determined actions.

 Hemi scanned back and forth across the horizon for twenty minutes or so, and then a small aspect change of the Prospect’s sail caught his practiced attention.
 It had stopped swaying, and was now holding itself bolt upright.
 Hemi focused his binoculars on it, and a few minutes later it sank silently downwards.
 The viscous black surface closed over it with a sucking sound that Hemi almost imagined he could hear.

 At this, Hemi signaled to Shakes to make way so he could climb back down into the bowels of the Gnat.
 He returned to assembling the devices he had been working on.
-He made careful calculations with his slide ruler, and noted them on his clipboard.
-Then he connected an air hose to a valve of the Gnat’s compressed air system, and blew air into the old boat fenders he had brought from the Prospect.
+He made careful calculations with his slide ruler and noted them on his clipboard.
+Then he connected an air hose to a valve of the Gnat’s compressed air system and blew air into the old boat fenders he had brought from the Prospect.
 After each fender was filled, he put a gauge on it and checked the precise pressure inside the fender.
-When he was satisfied with the level of inflation, he sealed the fender shut with a screw-tightened clip, and then lashed it to one of his twin explosive cylinder mine units.
+When he was satisfied with the level of inflation, he sealed the fender shut with a screw-tightened clip and then lashed it to one of his twin explosive cylinder mine units.

 The resulting device was crude, but Hemi trusted the numbers on his clipboard and the fundamental simplicity of the weapons he had created.

 Another hour had passed as he worked, and Hemi intuited that it might be time to check on the Grackle.
 He lifted the big crescent wrench and smacked it against the hull of the Gnat with all his might.
-Shakes lowered his head and looked around at the clanging sound that managed to creep across to him just above the racket of the diesel engine to see Hemi giving him a ‘kill it’ gesture.
-Shakes gave Hemi a thumbs up and then throttled back.
+Shakes lowered his head and looked around at the clanging sound that managed to creep across to him just above the racket of the diesel engine, only to see Hemi giving him a “kill it” gesture.
+Shakes gave Hemi a thumbs up and throttled back.

 The sound of the engine died down enough to give Hemi a tremendous sense of relief.
 Shakes pointed to the engine kill button on the wall and Hemi thumbed it.
 True silence—silence like Hemi had never quite experienced before in all his years on submarines—overtook the small boat.

-The silence only lasted a second before Shakes’ suddenly nasally-sounding voice broke in.
+The silence only lasted a second before Shakes’s suddenly nasally-sounding voice broke in.
 “What the fuck’re we doin’ now?”

 “Take us down.
 As deep as the Gnat can go.”

-“OK… then switch us back to the fucking electric motor, man.
+“OK . . . then switch us back to the fucking electric motor, man.
 And now maybe with the quiet back on us, you can fuckin’ fill me in on your apparently suicidal fuckin’ plan.”

 “Shortly, Captain Shakes.
 We must check the sonar first, and I am sure you can appreciate the pragmatism of that order to things.”